JoshPhang/TasteBuds/README.md

    Password: `password`

 Feel free to create your own account and test it out as well!
 However, you will have to add your own pantry ingredients.

+### Troubleshooting: In case login is slow

+Due to Google Chrome's security settings, there may be cases where it does not allow access to the API running on localhost:7067.
+If this happens, the app will get stuck at trying to send a GET request to the API to check for a valid login.

+1. Please try opening https://localhost:4200 in a different web browser or in Google Chrome's incognito mode.

 ## Deployment to Android